dgacitua/leticia/README.md

 1. Install the required dependencies (instructions are available below)
 2. Download or clone this repository
-3. On LeTiCiA's repository root directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
+3. On LETICIA's repository root directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
 4. On root directory, run `npm install` to install Node.js dependencies
-5. On root directory, run `npm run dev` to start LeTiCiA in watch mode for development
+5. On root directory, run `npm run dev` to start LETICIA in watch mode for development

 ### Production

-You can run LeTiCiA in production mode following these instructions:
+You can run LETICIA in production mode following these instructions:

 1. Install the required dependencies (instructions are available below)
 2. Install PM2 globally for Node.js: `npm install -g pm2`
-3. On LeTiCiA's repository root directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
+3. On LETICIA's repository root directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
 4. On root directory, run `npm install` and then run `npm run clean && npm run build`
-5. On root directory, run LeTiCiA with PM2: `pm2 start ecosystem.config.js`
+5. On root directory, run LETICIA with PM2: `pm2 start ecosystem.config.js`

 ### Installing required dependencies